-- · All students must have a pass (High School and Middle School) from the teacher in order to come to the health office, unless it is an extreme emergency.
-Students can visit the nurse without a pass before school. - First aid is treatment given to protect the life and comfort of the student until authorized treatment is secured and is limited to first treatment ONLY.
-Subsequent treatment is the responsibility of the student's parent/guardians. - The parents/guardians and the child's physician must treat home injuries and illness at home. - · If your child has a fever greater than 100 degrees, they should remain home until they are fever free for 24 hours.
-If your child has diarrhea, and/or vomiting, the child should remain at home and be free of both for 24 hours before returning to school.
-Any child who has been diagnosed with strep throat or bacterial conjunctivitis by their physician must be on antibiotics for 24 hours before returning to school. - · Any child with active head lice/nits or scabies will be dismissed from school.
+- All students must have a pass (High School and Middle School) from the teacher in order to come to the health office, unless it is an extreme emergency.
+Students can visit the nurse without a pass before school and at their lunchtime. - First aid is treatment given to protect the life and comfort of the student until authorized treatment is secured and is limited to first treatment ONLY.
+Subsequent treatment is the responsibility of the student's parents/guardians.

+- The parents/guardians and the child's physician must treat home injuries and illness at home. - If your child has a fever greater than 100 degrees, they should remain home until they are fever free for 24 hours. - If your child has diarrhea, and/or vomiting, the child should remain at home and be free of both for 24 hours before returning to school unless these symptoms are related to a diagnosed chronic illness. - Any child who has been diagnosed with strep throat or bacterial conjunctivitis by their physician must be on antibiotics for 24 hours before returning to school. - Any child with active head lice/nits or scabies will be dismissed from school.
 Students must be treated for the head lice and be nit free prior to returning to school.
-Student with scabies must be treated and have a physician's note clearing them to return to school - Health office visits are computerized.
+Students with scabies must be treated and have a physician note clearing them to return to school. - Health office visits are computerized.
 The nurse will contact both parent/guardian and administration if a student is abusing the nurse's office and missing time from the classroom.